 We feel our molybdenum and tungsten spherical powders, which are optimized for additive manufacturing and engineered for enhanced product performance, will be popular with additive manufacturing techniques such as binder jet, directed energy deposition and powder bed fusion.

 In addition to the raw materials needed for 3D printing do H.C.
-Starck also provide 3D printed components?
+Starck Solutions also provide 3D printed components?

 Also, with our rp+m collaboration, we now produce additively manufactured tungsten components for medical imaging and security screening much faster and more efficiently than before.
 With additive manufacturing, we can rapidly develop prototype products that extend to production level volumes in record time.

 Due to their partnership with rp+m, H.C.
-Starck can also provide 3D printed components as well as the raw materials for additive manufacturing.
+Starck Solutions can also provide 3D printed components as well as the raw materials for additive manufacturing.

 Where can readers find out more about your additive manufacturing services?